AlexL-07/DSA_Practice/README.md

 My personal practice of DSA using python and javascript.
-Will start practicing more on actual project.
+Will start practicing more on actual project....